Sick0stro/ocean_integrity/README.md

 ### 🎨 UI/UX Improvements

+- **✅ Collapsible Groups**: Groups are now collapsible with toggle buttons and collapsed by default for better performance and cleaner UI
+- **✅ Real-Time Status Updates**: Accurate button states (processing/success/failed) with proper error messages
+- **✅ Smart Document Processing**: Status indicators show which files are new vs already processed
 - **Enhanced Button States**: Push to Plastiks button now remains visible but changes state (disabled/loading/success/error) instead of disappearing
 - **Removed Problematic UI**: Eliminated confusing success card that briefly appeared with "N/A" values after submission
 - **Fixed Polling Loop**: Resolved infinite polling that was causing continuous console logs and poor performance
 - **Tab Layout Fix**: Corrected 3-tab layout that was previously using 4-column grid
-- **Smart Login Experience**: First-time users get guided sign-up flow, returning users get streamlined sign-in
+- **Smart Login Experience**: First-time users get guided sign-up flow, returning users get streamlined sign-in with forgot password option

 ## Overview

-Ocean Integrity is a modern web application that streamlines the processing and management of financial documents.
+Ocean Integrity is a **production-ready** modern web application that streamlines the processing and management of financial documents. **All critical bugs have been resolved** and the system is now stable for production use.
 It provides:

-- **User Authentication**: Secure sign-up/sign-in with email verification and complete user isolation
+- **🔐 User Authentication**: Secure sign-up/sign-in with email verification, password reset, and complete user isolation
-- **Document Processing**: Upload and process invoices, EFT receipts, and e-way bills using Google Gemini 2.0 Flash
+- **📄 Document Processing**: Upload and process invoices, EFT receipts, and e-way bills using Google Gemini 2.0 Flash
-- **Smart Grouping**: Automatically groups related documents by invoice number with real-time updates
+- **📊 Smart Grouping**: Automatically groups related documents by invoice number with collapsible UI and real-time updates
-- **User Data Isolation**: Each user only sees and manages their own documents with strict privacy controls
+- **🛡️ User Data Isolation**: Each user only sees and manages their own documents with strict privacy controls
-- **Validation**: Ensures document integrity and completeness before processing
+- **✅ Validation**: Ensures document integrity and completeness before processing
-- **Plastiks Integration**: Seamless submission to Plastiks for blockchain-backed PRG (Plastic Recovery Guarantee) registration with full attachment support
+- **🔗 Plastiks Integration**: **Fully functional** submission to Plastiks for blockchain-backed PRG (Plastic Recovery Guarantee) registration with complete attachment support
-- **Secure Storage**: All documents are securely stored in Supabase Storage with user-specific access controls
+- **💾 Secure Storage**: All documents are securely stored in Supabase Storage with user-specific access controls
+- **🚀 Performance Optimized**: Eliminated infinite loops, smart file processing, and optimized state management

 ## Key Features